-- Recruitment: using initiatives to aim at attracting and recruiting more women into the industry and at CGG; - Retention: focus on reviewing promotions, salary reviews and bonuses to ensure we remain inclusive, retain our diverse talent and promote equity within our practices; - Engage and Develop: offering a safe and engaging working environment where we develop our workforce providing equal opportunities to training and mentoring;
+Recruitment: using initiatives to aim at attracting and recruiting more women into the industry and at CGG;

-Inclusion, Diversity and Equity Strategy (IDEA - Inclusion, Diversity, Equity and Action): to raise awareness and provide training to all UK staff on IDEA; Bullying and Harassment in the Workplace Training and Unconscious Bias Training.
+- Retention: focus on reviewing promotions, salary reviews and bonuses to ensure we remain inclusive, retain our diverse talent and promote equity within our practices; - Engage and Develop: offering a safe and engaging working environment where we develop our workforce providing equal opportunities to training and mentoring; - Diversity and Inclusion Strategy (IDEA Inclusion, Diversity, Equity and Action): to raise awareness and provide training to all UK staff on IDEA; Prevention of Discrimination and Harassment e-learning and Unconscious Bias Training.
 We will also continue to review our Policies and Practices, and where appropriate hold staff forums and focus groups.